Investment Opportunities in the Pharmaceutical Industry

 4. Intellectual Property Holdings: Patents are a vital component of the pharmaceutical industry, allowing companies to recoup their investments in drug development through exclusive marketing rights.
 Assess a company’s patent portfolio to understand its competitive position, drug pipeline, and revenue sustainability.
 Keep in mind that patent expirations can significantly impact a company’s financial performance, and investors should consider the patent expiry schedule of a company’s product portfolio.

-See also Sustainability Practices in the American Pharmaceutical Industry
+See also The Global Impact of the American Pharmaceutical Industry

 Comparing and Contrasting Investment Opportunities